 So, according to the Book of Jonah, God, unable to live with Ninevites any further, decided to inflict a capital punishment; however, he deigned to give a final chance to the Ninevites, and rang an oracle in the ears of Amittai's son Jonah.
 And he did not hear.

 Incidentally, an oracle is a message given by a god to human beings, and it can easily be suspected that there were no small number of pseudo-oracles that were concocted by priests or prophets coerced by a pressure from an authority such as a king or a governor, who plotted to urge the people into a certain movement in his favor.
 If so, it should not have been unusual for prophets or diviners, like Jonah, to escape from "god".
-The present author was at a loss whether to adopt an interpretation that Jonah did escape from God or that he merely escaped from the king of Nineveh, who tried to make him propagate a fake prophecy to remedy the insecurity of his city, with a possible promise such as he would give the Hebrew a high-ranking priesthood in Nineveh (which seemed to have happened in any event, for the ruins of the city seem to include the prophet’s spacious tomb).
+The present author was at a loss whether to adopt an interpretation that Jonah did hear a voice of God and escaped, or that he merely escaped from the king of Nineveh, who tried to make him propagate a fake prophecy to remedy the insecurity of his city, with a possible promise such as he would give the Hebrew a high-ranking priesthood in Nineveh (which seemed to have happened in any event, for the ruins of the city seem to include the prophet’s spacious tomb).
 The author eventually decided to swallow Jonah's miracle, and hence his fish.

 God said to Jonah, "Let me give Nineveh one last chance for survival.
 You, my prophet, are to go to Nineveh and instruct the people to repent and abstain from evildoings.
 If they listen to you and repent, well and good, I shall stay my hands from Nineveh.
 If they do not, I shall put out Nineveh from the earth."

 "My God!”
 Jonah retorted, “what are you saying?
 You want me to go to Nineveh to help them escape your punishment?
 Why?
 Have you forgotten?
 Nineveh is my enemy!
 You well know that, when I was merely an infant boy, my father and mother were murdered by the plunderers from Nineveh before my eyes.
-I was so shocked I swooned, and when I came to myself I had lost all my memories - I even could not remember which was my right hand and which left.
+I was so shocked I swooned, and when I came to myself I had lost all my memories - I even could not tell which was my right hand and which left.
 Every item of value was taken away from our house and the roof was burnt down.
 Then, many young men and women were captured and taken to Nineveh in chains and fetters.
 They were crying crazily.
 A huge number of cattle were stolen too.
 Left an orphan, I would have starved to death if it weren’t for the fig tree that grew and spread over my roofless house.

 “I declare the scoundrels of Nineveh are not fit to live a moment longer on this earth of your creation, my Lord!
 Their destruction has long been my wish, as you well know.
 Please let that wish of mine at last come true!
 And, oh my Lord, why is this softening?
 What’s the matter with you?
 They don’t deserve your love a bit!
 And, why me?
 Why pick me to do this?
 Go and alarm the wicked Ninevites?
 I know it’ll be a false alarm!
-I know you are a merciful and forgiving god; you always give a second chance to the bad ones and pardon them.
-I know you are going to do the same to the wicked Ninevites!
+For I know you are merciful and forgiving; you always give a second chance to the bad ones and pardon them.
+I know you are going to do the same kindness to the wicked Ninevites!
 For you want to be loved even by those Ninevites! …Oh, what am I saying?!
 A slip of tongue!
-Oh Lord, it’s a slip of tongue!
+Oh my Lord, it’s a slip of tongue!
 Pardon me!
-For who am I to argue with you?
+And who am I to argue with you?
 It’s your holly business.
 Only, please do not make me the one to carry out your business.
 It crashes me! "

 "Jonah, Ninevites are waiting for you.
 Hasten there."